 4. Ice Hockey

 Yes, you read that right.
 If the performing arts aren't your scene, how about catching a hockey game instead?
 If you're having a hard time picturing hockey in Pensacola, it's time to experience it for yourself.
-Our Pensacola Ice Flyers are a minor league team playing in the Southern Professional League, and they have won three league titles in four years!
-Pretty impressive!
-The best part in my opinion is the legion of fervent fans they have amassed over the years.
+The best part, in my opinion, is the legion of fervent fans they have amassed over the years.
 An Ice Flyers game is much more than just hockey' It's become a Pensacola institution!

 5. Let the Good Times Roll!